oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

 .. note::

-    The parameters of connection and pool creation functions :func:`oracledb.connect()` and :func:`oracledb.create_pool()` are now
+    The parameters of connection and pool creation functions :func:`oracledb.connect()` and :func:`oracledb.create_pool()` are keyword
-    keyword and not positional in both Thin and Thick modes.
-This change makes the python-oracledb driver compliant with the Python Database API specification PEP 249.
-The old usage will cause an error, see :ref:`connerrors`.
+    and not positional.
+This makes the python-oracledb driver compliant with the Python Database API specification PEP 249.
+The old positional usage possible in cx_Oracle will cause an error, see :ref:`connerrors`.

 Connections to a Local Database
 -------------------------------